securityfirst/tent-content/contents_en/communications/email/beginner/keeping-your-webmail-private-https.md

 # Basic protection

-Only the the recipient should be able to read your email.
+Only the recipient should be able to read your email.

 Other people can intercept unencrypted communications sent over your web browser, including sites you visit and email content.